scare-scale/ScareScale/src/content/movie/sofia-the-possession-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /QNo0appKGKLAsBXVkU64fXwOtj.jpg
----
-My mother vanished inside the boarding school where she worked.
+synopsis: "My mother vanished inside the boarding school where she worked.
 Through a Ouija board, she told me to look for her.
 My name is Sofia.
-I'm 14 years old and I'm going to enroll at the boarding school to find the body of my mother.
+I'm 14 years old and I'm going to enroll at the boarding school to find the body of my mother."
+---